My employer went bust - how can you find their insurer?

 During that time the claimant's employer may cease to trade or change its trading name - making it difficult to establish who the insurer was at the time of the original injury.

 How can a claimant trace his former employer's insurer?

-The Employers' Lliability Tracing Office (ELTO), is an independent not-for-profit body set up by the insurance industry.
-It collates information on Employers' Lliability (EL) insurance policies in a central Employers' Lliability Database (ELD) in order that potential Claimants may find their employer's EL insurer when they have suffered injury or disease.
+The Employers' Liability Tracing Office (ELTO), is an independent not-for-profit body set up by the insurance industry.
+It collates information on Employers' Liability (EL) insurance policies in a central Employers' Liability Database (ELD) in order that potential claimants may find their employer's EL insurer when they have suffered injury or disease.